mmtk/mmtk-core/docs/contribute/mep.md

 -   Changes to the MMTk core to implement a feature demanded by bindings.
 -   Major refactoring to the MMTk core.

-One purpose of MEP is reducing the risks to the future development of MMTk.
-Large-scale changes and public API changes usually indicate such risks, but these are only indicators, not criteria.
-The assessment of risks is subjective, and we need to discuss in order to reach consensus.
+**The core purpose of the MEP process is to avoid the unintentional introduction of changes that bring long-term negative impacts to MMTk.**  Large-scale changes and public API changes usually indicate such risks, but these are only indicators, not criteria.
+The assessment of risks is mostly subjective, and the MMTk team need to discuss in order to reach consensus.

-Note: JEP is also required for things that "require two or more weeks of engineering effort" and/or "are in high demand by developers or customers".
-We don't judge whether we need MEP based on engineering effort or public demand.
-Many PRs for MMTk require multiple weeks of work and rigorous testing, but most of them can be settled with regular issues and PRs.
-We label priorities using GitHub issue tags, such as `P-normal`, `P-high`, etc.  If a feature is requested often, and we have man power for that, we can raise the priority.
+If a contributor is uncertain if they should submit an MEP for their proposed changes, we encourage them to talk with the MMTk team first, or to simply submit a normal PR/issue to get it started.
+An MEP would be requested by the MMTk team if necessary (See the details about this in the section of MEP review process).

 # Format

 A MEP will be posted as a GitHub issue in the `mmtk-core` repository.
-It should contain certain
+It should contain `MEP` tag.
-tags:

--   **The `MEP` tag**
-    -   It is used to identify MEPs.
--   **Area (`A-*`)**
-    -   For example, `A-gc-algorithm`.
--   **Category (`C-*`)**
-    -   For example, `C-refactoring`.
-    -   Note that not all MEP are "enhancement" in the sense of `C-enhancement`.
-Some MEPs may simply be intended for fixing long-standing hard-to-fix bugs by making non-trivial changes.
--   **Goal (`G-*`)**
-    -   For example, `G-safety`.

-We use the format of JEP (https://openjdk.org/jeps/2) as a frame of reference, but deviate from it when needed.

 A MEP should have the following sections:

--   TL;DR (summary)
+-   TL;DR
 -   Goal
 -   Non-goal (optional)
 -   Success Metric